-Not collecting any information would be silly for an analytics tool.
-We do collect information that is necessary to show you the simple analytics.
-But unlike other analytics tools, we don’t collect more than absolutely necessary.
-Here is a list of what we do collect from our users.
+Not collecting any information would be silly and unrealistic for an analytics tool.
+We do collect information that is necessary to show you simple analytics, but unlike other analytics tools, we don’t collect more than absolutely necessary.
+Here is a list of what we do and don’t collect from your users.

-We drop the IP address from request.
+We drop the IP address from every single request.
+Period.
+We don’t save or collect them.
 We don’t hash them with cryptography.
-We just don’t save or collect them.
-Period.

 Update: Nov 21, 2019.
 Just to be completely transparent: we found IPs in our logs when requests on our server were failing.
-We fixed this by filtering all log messages and replace IPs with zero’s using mmanon.
-Now all IPs (like
+We fixed this by filtering all log messages and replacing IPs with zeros using mmanon.
+From now on, all IPs (like

 2606:4700:4700::1111) will become

-We collect and store if visits are unique
+We do collect and store whether visits are unique

 We detect a unique visit based on the hostname of the referrer of the page.
-If a user comes from one domain to another it shares the previous domain with the next via a so called referrer.
-If the domain is the same as the one in the referrer we know it’s a non-unique visit.
+When a user comes from one domain to another, their browser shares the previous domain with the next.
+If the current page’s domain is the same as the one in the referrer, we know it’s a non-unique visit.

-Read more on how we register unique pages views.
+Read more on how we register unique page views.

-We collect and store user agents for a maximum of 90 days
+We do collect and store user agents for a maximum of 90 days

-We detect and exclude bots and spiders based on the User Agent.
-We don’t believe this data is useful for any other function, but we keep it in our logs (not database) for 90 days.
-When an incoming request fails for some reason we store the request body in our logs.
-After 90 days the logs are deleted including the user agents.
-We don’t use User Agents for fingerprinting, rather only for showing the OS, device, and browser version.
+We detect and exclude bots and spiders based on the visitor’s User Agent.
+We don’t use User Agents for fingerprinting, only for counting operating systems, device sizes, and browsers in your dashboard.
+We don’t believe this data is useful for any other function, but we keep it in our logs (not database) for a maximum of 90 days.
+When an incoming request fails for some reason, we store the request body in our logs, which includes a User Agent.
+After 90 days, these logs are deleted.

 Update: Jan 14, 2019.
 Previously, we didn't store the User Agents, but now we save failed requests to our logs, so we added this as a clarification to the paragraph above.

 Too much information in the URL can be confusing and can make your stats messy.
-So we only collect and store the first part of the URL.
+We only collect and store the first part of the URL.
 If an URL looks like this

 https://example.com/index.html?search=keyword#top we will only store

-Referrers answer the question “Where did the visitor come from?”.
-We have two ways of checking the source of a user that visited your website.
+Referrers answer the question “Where did this visitor come from?”.
+We have two ways of checking the source of a user visiting your website.

-source=....
-In case we get the referrer via the browser (with full URL) we store it the same as URLs (see above).
+- In most cases, browsers send the URL of the previous website as a referrer.
+We store the referrer the same as URLs (see above).
 You can find a list of the most popular referrers in your analytics dashboard.

-With the collection of dimensions of the browser window (
+Collecting the dimensions of a user’s browser window (

-window.innerWidth) we can show the most popular screen sizes.
-This is useful for you so you can make sure your website works great on all of those dimensions.
+window.innerWidth) allows us to show you the most popular screen sizes.
+This is useful for making sure your website works great on all screens: phones, tablets, desktops, etc.

 Do Not Track

-The Do Not Track setting requests that a web application disables either its tracking or cross-site user tracking of an individual user.
-We never track your users, but by default we also skip requests with Do-Not-Track enabled.
-The stats will not include visitors when Do-Not-Track is enabled.
+The Do Not Track browser setting asks a web application to disable either its own tracking or third-party tracking of an individual user.
+We never track your users anyway, but by default we also ignore visits with Do Not Track enabled and do not add them to your dashboard.
 Read more on how to disable this behavior.